 Frequently Asked Questions

-What do I need to include in my item listing?
+Why do I need to specify the location of the item in my listing?

 Do I have to accept returns?